pipegalera/mojombo.github.io/courses/_posts/Fastbook/2021-09-01-Faskbook-Chapter-5.md

 By default, fastai `cnn_learner` uses discriminative learning rates.

-Let’s use this approach to replicate the previous training, but this time using Discriminative learning rates using a slice range in the learning rate parmeter - `lr_max=slice(4e-6,4e-4)`.
+Let’s use this approach to replicate the previous training, but this time using Discriminative learning rates using a slice range in the learning rate parmeter: `lr_max=slice(4e-6,4e-4)`.

 - The first value (`4e-6`) is the learning rate in the earliest layer of the neural network.

 - The second value (`4e-4`) is the learning rate of the final layer.

-- The layers in between will have learning rates scale up from the first until they reach the second value.
-The learning rate in between is equidistant throughout that range.
+- The layers in between will have learning rates that scale up equidistantly throughout that range - from the first until they reach the second value.